stefanvilce/react-client/README.md

 ### ############### ############################################### ######

-The data come in this format fra Back-end:
+The data come out in this format from Back-end:
 <pre>
 [
   {